yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 > - A moderate ratio with a high ImpactScore deserves immediate attention

+## Regression Detection Philosophy

+The script intentionally does not treat every metric increase as a problem.
+Instead, it is designed to answer a more important question:

+**“Does this change materially hurt the system?”**

+For that reason:

+- **RegressionRatio** indicates *direction and magnitude*
+- **ImpactScore** indicates *real-world cost*

+A query with a high ratio but low execution count is often irrelevant.
+Conversely, a moderate ratio applied to a high-frequency query can represent a severe regression.

+This is why the default analysis workflow prioritizes **ImpactScore over ratios**, and why filtering thresholds are designed to reduce noise rather than hide risk.

 ## Result Set #2 - Summary Statistics
 This result set provides a high-level assessment of the comparison: